top of page

 Lower birth rates, higher housing costs and more choices for parents have shrunk public-school enrollment in many cities.
 Now some of the immigrant students who filled half-empty schools are leaving too.
 The pandemic money is spent.
 It's time to balance budgets.

-Cleveland's school board will vote today on a plan to close or merge dozens of schools, reports Franziska Wild for Signal Cleveland.
+Yesterday, Cleveland's school board unanimously approved a plan to close or merge dozens of schools, reports Franziska Wild for Signal Cleveland.
 The district, which has lost half its enrollment over the last 20 years, plans to "reduce the number of high schools from 27 to 14 and the number of K-8 schools from 61 to 45" to balance the budget.

 Small schools are on the chopping block in Cleveland, reports Patrick O'Donnell on The 74.
 MC2STEM High School, with an enrollment of 218 students, was "the crown jewel of a failing and nearly bankrupt school district — an 'island of excellence,' as officials once crowed, in a system in danger of state takeover."
 It will become a program within a larger school in a very low-income neighborhood.